 The city has long been renowned for its reasonably-priced housing options, and foreign nationals looking to dive head first into Western Europe's coolest capital will find a real-estate market defined by relative oversupply and subsequent low costs.

 For those fortunate enough to consider purchasing property, apartments in Berlin's cutting-edge central district of Mitte are quite affordable, especially in comparison to the exorbitant sums paid for precious space in the likes of London or Paris.
 That said, Berlin residents tend to rent property rather than buy.

-Types of property in Berlin
+Types of accommodation in Berlin

-Expats moving to Berlin will be pleased to find that few other European capitals have as much variety in terms of property.
+Few other European capitals have as much variety in terms of property.
 From old-world townhouses to Soviet-era apartment blocks, Berlin is home to a truly eclectic range of accommodation options.

-Finding property in Berlin
+Finding accommodation in Berlin

 Renting accommodation in Berlin